 Truckee police chief Robert Leftwich sat in his car at a Reno Home Depot parking lot, heart racing as he scrolled through Facebook.
 He was monitoring what he calls “spin-up” in comments on a repost of a Truckee PD call to identify an alleged sex criminal.
 Discussion over the crime, the alleged perpetrator, and the morality of the department posting in the first place escalated.
 Powerless to take direct action, he knew in his gut that something could go seriously wrong.

 Leftwich told Moonshine Ink that he calls his practice of constantly monitoring and analyzing Facebook and Nextdoor (some of the most popular sites in the area) an “OCD tendency.”
-Social media research and posting has become a vital component to Truckee PD’s criminal investigation and public communications strategy in recent years, following a trend in law enforcement to focus on that type of communication, both in public relations and as an investigative tool.
+Social media research and posting has become a vital component of Truckee PD’s criminal investigation and public communications strategy in recent years, following a trend in law enforcement to focus on that type of communication, both in public relations and as an investigative tool.

 Yet while larger departments hire experts, in Truckee, it’s Leftwich himself heading the squad of four top police officials as the social media team.
 They have frequent meetings and check-ins, and are deliberate and intentional with their posts.